 The online regular absentee ballot application will be available for the PNP and include the information described above.
-The online absentee ballot applications for the PNP will be available after the November 2019 local general election date (November 5, 2019); most likely early December of 2019.
+The online absentee ballot applications for the PNP will be available after the November 2023 local general election date (November 7, 2023); most likely early December of 2023.

 Military and overseas voters apply for a ballot using the Federal Post Card Application (FPCA).
 This application form already includes a space for the voter to provide their party preference.
-In order to receive an absentee ballot for the PNP, applicants must indicate their major political party choice.
+To receive an absentee ballot for the PNP, applicants must indicate their major political party choice.